georg-wolflein/ToolArena/CONTRIBUTING.md

    uv sync --all-groups
    ```
    This will create a virtual environment at `.venv/`.
-3. Activate the cirtual environment:
+3. Activate the virtual environment:
    ```bash
    ./venv/bin/activate
    ```
-4. Check that the installation succeeded by verifyingn that the `toolarena` command exists:
+4. Check that the installation succeeded by verifying that the `toolarena` command exists:
    ```bash
    toolarena --help
    ```